gvwilson/tidynomicon/glossary.md

 an expression of the form <code><em>low</em>:<em>high</em></code>
 that is transformed a sequence of consecutive integers.

+*Reactive programming*{:#reactive-programming}:
+a style of programming in which actions are triggered by external events.

 *Reactive variable*{:#reactive-variable}:
 a variable whose value is automatically updated when some other value or values change.